 There isn’t much I can say about tonight’s Steelers-Ravens matchup that hasn’t already been said.
 This is still the best rivalry in the NFL, even though faces have changed over the years.
 Even the coaches don’t like each other.
-With John Harbaugh’s penchant for douchiness and whining, and Mike Tomlin showing more emotion than ever on the sidelines lately, would anyone be shocked if these two got into a fistfight tonight?
+With John Harbaugh’s penchant for whining, and Mike Tomlin showing more emotion than ever on the sidelines lately, would anyone be shocked if these two got into a fistfight tonight?
 I wouldn’t.

 The Steelers chances of winning this game have suffered a decent blow with Le’Veon Bell’s injury.
 Despite the fact that he probably wouldn’t have put up a ton of yards agains the Ravens’ run defense (especially with Haloti Ngata returning from suspension tonight), taking him out of the equation still makes it tougher for the Steelers.
 On the bright side, the field conditions tonight will be so poor that there’s a decent chance Bell would tear an ACL if he did play.

 The Steelers defense has played much better this last month, and here’s hoping they can keep it up tonight.
 We’ve all seen over the years what happens to Joe Flacco when he’s under pressure.
-He can be forced into some bad mistakes, and it’d be huge if this defense can rattle him.
-It’d be nice to see the passing of the torch if Antwon Blake or Brice McCain could pick off Joe Flacco in a playoff game.
+He can be forced into some critical mistakes, and it’d be huge if this defense can rattle him.
+It’d be nice to see the passing of the torch if Antwon Blake or Brice McCain could pick off Flacco in a playoff game.

 - Antonio Brown sets an NFL postseason record, becoming the first player to have 400 all-purpose yards.